 While we should praise God for who He is, we should also praise Him for what He does.
-Therefore, Nehemiah also praises God for keeping his covenant and mercy for them that love him and observe his commandments (1:5b).
+Therefore, Nehemiah also praises God for keeping his covenant of love with those who love him and obey his commands (1:5b).
 This doesn't refer to sinless perfection; for all of us stumble from time to time in our spiritual lives and need renewal (see Isa.
 6:5).
 Rather, it is a desire to live for God.
 In the presence of a holy and awesome God we become very sensitive to any sin in our lives.
 Adoration will naturally lead to the second element of effective prayer, which is . . .

 Confession (1:6-7).
-Nehemiah confesses that the Israelites, including his father's house and himself, have all sinned against God by not obeying God's commandments, statutes, and judgments given through Moses (1:6-7).
+Nehemiah confesses that the Israelites, including his father's house and himself, have all sinned against God by not obeying God commands, decrees and laws given through Moses (1:6-7).
 Although he has certainly remained more faithful to God than most of Israel, Nehemiah does not rationalize away his sin by comparing himself to others.
 To experience renewal, we must always be sensitive to sin in our own lives and not be guilty of judging others.

 If we are always comparing ourselves to those who appear less faithful, we need renewal.
-Like the words of the old song, we need to pray, "It's not my brother, nor my sister, but it's me, O Lord, standing in the need of prayer."
+Like the words of the old song say, we need to pray, "It's not my brother, nor my sister, but it's me, O Lord, standing in the need of prayer."
 To be renewed, we must humbly and honestly confess our sins.
 Why, according to James 4:6c?